alexcpn/go_grpc_2022/microservice_1/ts_client/README.md

 ## To Run the client

+Pre-requisite is that the Server is running  as  a Pod in a Kubernetes (Kind Cluster) with Envoy Side car.
+How this is done please see [README.md](../../README.md) in ../../README.md

-You can open the dist\index.html in a browser; But browsers do not allow loading local Javascript files.
-You can use this chrome plugin https://chrome.google.com/webstore/detail/web-server-for-chrome/
+You can open the [dist/index.html](dist/index.html) in a browser.

+**NOTE** Browsers do not allow loading local Javascript files.
+So you need to serve with a webserver.

-and give the path to ./dist folder to load the index.html
+You can use this chrome plugin https://chrome.google.com/webstore/detail/web-server-for-chrome/ and give the path to ./dist folder to load the index.html

 You can see output in Chrome Console for the Console.log outputs